 Old world home decor adds a distinctive charm to your home office.
-Accessorizing tapestries, sculptures, area rugs and artwork will create a medieval flair.
-Dark furnishings and elegant decor is quite similar to the style of a European estate manor.
+Accessorizing tapestries, sculptures, area rugs, and artwork will create a medieval flair.
+Dark furnishings and elegant decor are quite similar to the style of a European estate manor.

-Wooden beams often span the ceiling to help support the roof and also creates architectural balance.
-A number of architecture elements are geometric and spatial configurations within in a room.
+Wooden beams often span the ceiling to help support the roof and while also creating architectural balance.
+Several architectural elements are geometric and spatial configurations within a room.

-Significant old world features include arched doorways and windows, classical columns, curved ceilings and elaborate plaster moldings that blend feminine and masculine design.
-An architectural component adds a striking element to your office with rustic ceiling wood beams or choose molded foam beams at a fraction of the cost of actual wood.
+Significant old world designs include arched doorways and windows, classical columns, curved ceilings, and elaborate plaster moldings that blend feminine and masculine design.
+Any of these architectural components can add a striking element to your office.
+Think about building rustic ceiling wood beams or install molded foam beams at a fraction of the cost of actual wood.

 Combination of European Styles

-Old world design merges European styles that span century old castles, estates and villas that include medieval, Renaissance and romanticism.
-The influences originate from various regions, such as Great Britain and eastern Europe plus Spain, France and Italy along the Mediterranean or the interior of the countryside.
+Old world design merges European styles that span across century-old castles, estates, and villas.
+These buildings often include different interior design styles such as medieval, renaissance, and romanticism.
+The old world influences originate from various regions, such as Great Britain, Spain, France, and Italy along the Mediterranean or the interior of the countryside.
 No matter where the old world is rooted, the ancient and classical times express a distinguished air from past centuries.

 Time Travel Design

 If you prefer an old and new world style, you can create the illusion of time travel.
-With one foot in the European's past, this distinctive style constitutes a combination of current designs.
+With one foot in the European past, this distinctive style constitutes a combination of current designs.

 Saturated Colors and Textures